-Alexandra, a World Championship Highland dancer, inspired her to take part in dance and singing lessons from a young age.
+Alexandra, a champion highland dancer, inspired her to take part in dance classes and singing lessons from a young age.
 She attended the Allana Brown School of Dance from age three and took voice lessons with classical teacher Robin Gordon from age seven.
 Both teachers nurtured her talents and by age ten Kirsten was cast in the leading role of 'Annie' in what would be the first of many musical theatre performances.

-Kirsten's Father Stuart (frontman of 80's rock band Big Country) was a huge inspiration to her throughout her childhood.
-Encouraging her to write her own music in her early teens and introducing her to country music when he relocated to Nashville, Tennessee in 1998.
-Kirsten would spend her summers in the home of country music and it was here where she first picked up a guitar and began to sing in a suitably country style.
+Kirsten's father Stuart (songwriter and performer in bands The Skids, Big Country and The Raphaels) was a huge inspiration to her throughout her childhood.
+He encouraged her to write her own music in her early teens and introduced her to country music when he relocated to Nashville in 1998.
+Kirsten would spend her summers in Tennessee and it was there where she realised her voice naturally suited a country style.

-Kirsten continued to hone her talents through her teenage years performing with various musical theatre companies in Fife, teaching herself guitar and studying Tap and Jazz dancing.
+Kirsten continued to gain experience through her teenage years performing with various musical theatre companies in Fife, teaching herself guitar and studying tap and jazz dance.

-At age 21 she moved to Edinburgh where she set up her first band, The Gillyflowers, which would go on to become a dynamic 7 piece rock/country outfit.
-The Gillyflowers gathered momentum gigging in 2008 and received many 5 star reviews for their live performances.
-They released two EP’s entitled ‘Queen Of Hearts’ and ‘No Dancing’ but eventually disbanded before a full album was ever released.
+At age 21 Kirsten moved to Edinburgh where she formed her first band The Gillyflowers, a dynamic 7 piece country/rock outfit.
+They gathered momentum gigging in 2008, receiving many 5 star reviews for their live performances.
+They also released two physical EPs entitled ‘Queen Of Hearts’ and ‘No Dancing’ but disbanded in 2013 before a full album was ever released.

-Approaching the end of 2016 she fell back in touch with an old songwriting partner, Dave Burn.
-Dave had asked Kirsten to sing session vocals on his solo album, ‘Arizona’ and Kirsten was delighted to dive back into a genre close to her heart, country music.
-It was during these recordings that Kirsten and Dave began to write together again.
-Songwriting flowed easily between them and they were excited at the prospect of creating a new sound together.
-They went on to create Americana duo, 'The Marriage' in 2017.
+Approaching the end of 2016 she began to work more frequently with Dave Burn.
+Dave had booked Kirsten to sing session vocals on his solo americana/country album, ‘Arizona’ and Kirsten was delighted to dive back into a genre close to her heart.
+It was during these recordings that Kirsten and Dave went on to create americana duo, 'The Marriage'.